magento/merchdocs/.github/CONTRIBUTING.md

 After writing content, [submit your work](https://github.com/magento/merchdocs/wiki/Branches-to-PRs#submit-a-pull-request) as a Pull Request (PR).

 **Tip!** If you are not sure where to start contributing, search for issues with the `help wanted` and `good first issue` labels.
 These are researched and ready to work!

+## User Guide versions

+Our repository currently publishes two versions of the Magento User Guide: 2.3.x and 2.4.x (current).

+If you want to contribute new or updated content, make sure that you create your working branch from the correct production branch:

+- 2.4.x - `master`
+- 2.3.x - `2.3-production`

+Use the same branch as the base when you submit the PR.
+If you indicate in your PR description that the content applies across versions, one of our staff members will address any back port or forward port that is needed.

 ## Create a pull request